shiyawaseni/breadopedia/content/Members/Seri Weiss.md

   - Aura
 ---
 # Introduction
-The self proclaimed "Friendliest Lalafell", "Humanity's Last Hope", "Mother of three" etc... etc..
+The selfproclaimed "Friendliest Lalafell", "Humanity's Last Hope", "Mother of three" etc... etc..
 It is a well known fact that she is very addicted to Fantasia.

 > [!NOTE] Mana's Note